dtinit/dtinit.github.io/README.md

-# DTP Public Website Source Code
+# DTI Public Website Source Code

-https://datatransferproject.dev is a jekyll site generated from the source in this repository.
+https://dtinit.org is a jekyll site generated from the source in this repository.